 Determining the right size collar

-- Next add two inches to the length.
+1. Next add two inches to the length.
 This should allow enough room to be comfortable for your pup without them being able to slip out of their collar.

-- Once you get the collar, you need to try it on your pup.
+1. Once you get the collar, you need to try it on your pup.
 See if you can slip two fingers under the collar.
 With the width of your two fingers between the collar and neck, the collar should feel snug, but not tight.

-- Now check to see if you can slide your pup’s collar off his head.
+1. Now check to see if you can slide your pup’s collar off his head.
 Unless it is a coke chain you should not be able to slide the collar off.
 If you can, so can your pup.

 Other considerations when selecting a collar:

-- Lastly check the fit of the collar at least once a month.
+• Lastly, check the fit of the collar at least once a month.
 More if they are growing quickly.
 Continue to do monthly checks until your pup is fully grown to make sure it fits properly.
 Even after that you should check the collar periodically to ensure it is not worn or damaged and still fits correctly.

 Choosing a Dog Harness

-- A collar can hurt the neck of a puppy that is pulling on the leash
+• A collar can hurt the neck of a puppy that is pulling on the leash

-- It is much harder for a dog to wiggle their way out of a harness
+• It is much harder for a dog to wiggle their way out of a harness

-- A harness will offer better control over a puppy that is pulling on their leash
+• A harness will offer better control over a puppy that is pulling on their leash

 There are a number of different types of harness on the market.
-We have a Earth Soy Dog Comfort Wrap Harness.
+We have an Earth Soy Dog Comfort Wrap Harness.
 Made from the same materials as the Earth Soy Collar.
 The soft harness is also a great choice for puppies.
 The Earth Soy Dog Comfort Wrap Harness can be found at Amazon.com.

 Puppy ID Tag